code-philia/time-travelling-visualizer/README.md

 # Training Dynamic Visualization Tool

 > 🏗️ The tool is under renovation, and only part of the datasets are validated to be visualized.
-Introduction to the original tool and research project and could be found in [PROTOTYPE.md](PROTOTYPE.md).
+Introduction to the original tool and research project and could be found in [PROTOTYPE.md](PROTOTYPE.md), while it could contain some obsolete descriptions like that the old `Vis` and `VisTool` folders no longer exists, and the old `Tool` folder was separated into `tool` and `visualize` sub-projects.

 ## How To Start the Tool